aoculi/react-authentication/README.md

 ## Introduction

-The primary goal of **React Authentication** is to store the access token and optional user data returned by the authentication API during the login process.
+The primary goal of **React Authentication** is to store the JWT accessToken and optional user data returned by the authentication API during the login process.
 By managing these critical pieces of authentication information, this package simplifies the process of guarding certain pages in your React app, ensuring that only authenticated users can access them.

 ## Installation